eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/overlays.md

 {% assign images = "" | split: "" | push: image_advanced_dark | push: image_advanced_light | push: image_basic_dark | push: image_basic_light %}
 {% include image_carousel.html images=images %}

+Overlays are an easy, yet powerful way to create stunning effects.
+To put it simply, overlays are images put on top of the input image.
+We provide several blend modes, that determine how exactly the overlay is applied.
+Each mode has its own characteristics and will add a unique flavor to the final composition.
+Supported asset formats are jpeg and png.

 ## Specifying the available overlays

-This example shows the default overlay configuration.
-In order to enable or disable specific overlay, simply pass the `items` option to the overlay controls.
-The items will be displyed in the order mentioned by the configuration.
+In order to enable or disable specific overlay, simply pass the `items` option to the overlay tool configuration.
+The items will be displayed in the order mentioned by the configuration.
+Here is the list of default overlay items.

 ```js
 const editor = new PhotoEditorSDKUI({